SnehaKalariya/GitDemo/README.md

 ## Ready to use templates

 - I have created entire templates with boiler plate code for VIP architecture.
-You can consume it from here.
+You can consume it from here